TynanSylvester/TyD/Proposal - patches.md

     @Goblin/weapon := spear   # Throws an error if Goblin is missing ?@Goblin/weapon := spear  # No error even if Goblin is missing

-Patches and data declarations can be freely mixed in the same file.
-Patches are applied relative to all previously-loaded declarations and previously-applied patches.
-This means that a patch must be loaded after the data that it is intended to modify.

-    #Declare a record
-    Goblin
-    {
-        id      GoblinWarlord
-        weapon  Sword
-    }

-    # Patch the record to change the sword to a spear
-    @Goblin/weapon := spear

-There's no reason to declare and patch the same record in one file; it's easier to just change the original record.
-However, one may want to declare records and patch other records in other files, all in one file.
-In general, the boundaries of files are transparent to TyD.

 ## TPath